1st – 3rd Grade: Math; 2nd & 3rd Grades: Group Time

 Nifer is in her 9th year here at Bixby.
 After graduating from Lawrence University, she served in the Peace Corps, teaching appropriate technology in Togo, West Africa.
 After returning to the US, she taught Outdoor Education, coached gymnastics and worked at several summer camps from Texas to Maine.
 Her love of travel and teaching a variety of activities remains.
 In addition to Sports classes, Nifer enjoys being a part of the elective program where she offers Etiquette, Nature Hikes, Improv, Gardening and Macrame.
 She is the parent of a busy Bixby graduate.

 Elementary: Music Director; Preschool: Music Director; Marketing Assistant

 Danielle Hermon Wood has been involved in many different arenas of the entertainment world.
 She has performed as a backup singer for Sting in his SiriusXM Radio Concert and has performed leading roles with regional opera companies throughout the United States.
 She was a featured soloist in Japan and Singapore, and her voice was heard on commercials for Sprint/Nextel.
 Danielle received her Bachelor of Arts from Carnegie Mellon University and went on to earn a Master of Music Degree from The Manhattan School of Music.
-She has taught private voice and acting lessons for the past eleven years and conducted a children’s choir for the JCC in Tenafly, NJ.
+This past summer, Danielle was nominated for a Colorado Theatre Guild’s Henry Award for Outstanding Actress in a Musical.
 Danielle is a member of the National Association of Teachers of Singing (NATS), the National Federation of Music Clubs (NFMC), and is on faculty at Dana V. Music where she teaches private voice and acting.
-She is also the Artistic Director for the Allenspark Performing Arts Company.
-Danielle is very thankful to be a part of the Bixby family and to share her excitement for music and theatre with Bixby children.
+Danielle is very thankful to be a part of the Bixby family and to share her excitement for music and theater with Bixby children.